Ben Tuck

 Ben William Matthew Robert Tuck (born 3 March 1997 in Sandy) is a British racing driver currently competing for Proton Competition in the LMGT3 class of the FIA World Endurance Championship.

-He is the 2025 Dubai 24 Hour winner.
+A two-time Dubai 24 Hour winner, Tuck is managed by sports car racing legend Oliver Gavin.

 Early career

 Tuck raced in karts from 2009 to 2012, mainly competing in Rotax competitions in England.

 Stepping up to car racing in 2014, Tuck raced in the BRSCC Mazda MX-5 for two years, before moving to the Caterham Supersport Championship, where his performances earned him a one-off appearance at the Pembrey round of the 2016 Swift Sport Rallycross Championship.

 GT career

 Tuck made his full-time debut in the 2018 British GT Championship, codriving a BMW M4 GT4 with Ben Green for Century Motorsport.
-Scoring one overall win in GT4 at Snetterton, Tuck ended the season second overall in GT4, one point behind Jack Mitchell.
+Scoring one overall win in GT4 at Snetterton, he ended the season second overall in GT4, one point behind Jack Mitchell.
 At the end of the year, Tuck entered the BMW Motorsport junior selection process, eventually falling short against Erik Johansson in the final four.

 Following a 2019 season largely spent in the Nürburgring-based VLN Series, Tuck remained with Walkenhorst Motorsport to compete in the inaugural season of the DTM Trophy.
 At the first round of the season at Spa, Tuck qualified on pole and won the series' first-ever race.
-Over the rest of the season, Tuck scored four more podiums to end the year 3rd in the standings.
+Over the rest of the season, Tuck scored four more podiums to end the year third in the standings.
 In 2021, Tuck mainly competed in the Nürburgring Langstrecken-Serie again for Walkenhorst.
 In six races contested in the SP9 class, Tuck won the sixth race of the season, which would turn out to be his only podium of the season.

 Tuck returned to full-time racing in 2023, joining TF Sport to compete in the LMGT3 class of the European Le Mans Series, aboard an Aston Martin Vantage AMR.
 At the second round of the season at Le Castellet, Tuck finished third, scoring his only podium of the season.
 In the winter of 2023, Tuck returned to TF Sport to compete in the 2023–24 Asian Le Mans Series.
 Tuck scored a lone podium at the finale in Yas Marina and finished 11th in points.